-The Four Paws Wee-Wee Gigantic Pads measure 27.5 x 44 inches, providing substantially more surface area than almost any other disposable training pad (our best scented pick from Frisco offers a "Giant" size in the same dimensions).
+The Four Paws Wee-Wee Gigantic Pads measure 27.5 x 44 inches, providing substantially more surface area than almost any other disposable training pad (our best-scented pick from Frisco offers a "giant" size in the same dimensions).

 The main downside to the Wee-Wee Gigantic Pads is the price.
-We could only find the pads available through online retailers in packages of 8 or 18, without an option for the bulk packaging that brings down the per-pad price of many of our other favorite brands.
+We could find the pads only available through online retailers in packages of 8 or 18, without an option for the bulk packaging that brings down the per-pad price of many of our other favorite brands.

-Best of the Rest: IMMCute Puppy Pee Pads
+IMMCute Puppy Pee Pads

 Highly rated performance at a budget price